lulzyyy/lulzyOgar/README.md

 npm install geoip-lite
 npm install -g forever
 ```
 - Go to LulzyOgar/src folder and click 'Start-Node.bat' to run.
-You can also click 'Start-Forever.bat' if you want server to be automatically restarted.(But then cant execute any server commands in console).
+You can also click 'Start-Forever.bat' if you want server to be automatically restarted.(But then you can't execute anything in console, idk why).

 - For Linux do:
 ```